 Voodoo - 2017

 When a girl tries to escape her recent bad relationship by vacationing with a cousin in Los Angeles, she soon finds out that all problems can't be ran away from.
-This self filmed, documentary style found footage movie, is a mixed bag.
-There's some seriously creepy scenes in Voodoo.
+This self-filmed, documentary style, found footage movie has some seriously creepy scenes in Voodoo.
 There's also some scenes so poorly executed they're laughable.

 2 out of 5 Headless Critics